ITR Filing Deadline Missed?

 Applicability & Non-Applicability of MAT

 As per section 115JB, every company registered in India is liable to pay MAT.
-Not only the company has to pay advanced Tax, but in case of hiding the income, the respective company shall be penalized.
-Previously, when MAT was introduced, it did not apply to the companies earning profit in Special Economic Zones (SEZs), but later in the year 2011, the laws were amended, and it included all such companies operating in SEZs.
+Not only the company have to pay advanced Tax, but in case of hiding the income, the respective company shall be penalized.
+Previously, when MAT was introduced, it did not apply to companies earning profit in Special Economic Zones (SEZs), but later in 2011, the laws were amended, and it included all such companies operating in SEZs.
 Every company is required to furnish a report from a certified chartered accountant stating that the book profit has been calculated under the provisions of Section 115JB.

 Provisions of Section 115JB are not applicable if